-that it will apply the minor fines for CAT Compliance Rules in the same manner that FINRA has for its similar existing audit trail-related rules.9 Accordingly, in order to promote regulatory consistency, the Exchange plans to do the same.
+FINRA, in connection with its proposed amendment to FINRA Rule 9217 to make FINRA's CAT Compliance Rules MRVP eligible, has represented that it will apply the minor fines for CAT Compliance Rules in the same manner that FINRA has for its similar existing audit trail-related rules.10 Accordingly, in order to promote regulatory consistency, the Exchange plans to do the same.
 Specifically, application of a minor rule fine with respect to CAT Compliance Rules will be guided by the same factors that FINRA referenced in its filing.
 However, more formal disciplinary proceedings may be warranted instead of minor rule dispositions in certain circumstances such as where violations prevent regulatory users of the CAT from performing their regulatory functions.
 Where minor rule dispositions are appropriate, the following factors help guide the determination of fine amounts:

-- Total number of reports that are not submitted or submitted late; - The timeframe over which the violations occur; - Whether violations are batched; - Whether the violations are the result of the actions of one individual or the result of faulty systems or procedures; - Whether the firm has taken remedial measures to correct the violations; - Prior minor rule violations within the past 24 months; - Collateral effects that the failure has on customers; and - Collateral effects that the failure has on the Exchange's ability to perform its regulatory function.
+- Total number of reports that are not submitted or submitted late; - The timeframe over which the violations occur; - Whether violations are batched; - Whether the violations are the result of the actions of one individual or the result of faulty systems or procedures; - Whether the firm has taken remedial measures to correct the violations: - Prior minor rule violations within the past 24 months; - Collateral effects that the failure has on customers; and - Collateral effects that the failure has on the Exchange's ability to perform its regulatory function.
+11

-Upon effectiveness of this rule change, the Exchange will publish a regulatory circular notifying its Options Participant organizations of the rule change and the specific factors that will be considered in connection with assessing minor rule fines described above.
+Upon effectiveness of this rule change, the Exchange will publish a regulatory bulletin notifying its Participants of the rule change and the specific factors that will be considered in connection with assessing minor rule fines described above.